-On-going project to bring a consistent design system to the Simple Android, iOS, and web apps.
+The goal was to bring a consistent design system to the Simple Android, iOS, and web apps.
 This was approached as a cross-platform exercise, keeping visual elements in sync across clients.
-Work continues with elements being documented and implemented on the platform.

 The existing color palette across Simple did not meet minimum contrast guidelines by WCAG.
 This work developed a typographic color palette based off a base color that worked within the guidelines.
 Rules were set in place when a color can and can’t be used on a background color.

-During the initial implementation, a restricted typographic size palette was introduced along-side the new colors.
+A restricted typographic size palette in a new font was introduced along-side the new colors.
 These initial guidelines were built out based on learnings from the implementation.
 Keeping naming and use consistent allowed a better conversation with developers.
 Read more of the documentation here.

-As the foundation work is complete, more specific components are being documented.
+Now the foundation work is complete, specific components are being documented.
 These are able to be worked on and implemented at a sustainable pace.